Postsecondary scholarships

 Frequently asked questions

-There are scholarship funds available to the public this year, with each fund varying in criteria and the number of awards distributed.
+There are over 200 scholarship funds available to the public this year, with each fund varying in criteria and the number of awards distributed.
+Please download and review our Scholarships Listing (coming soon).

 A Hawai‘i resident is defined as living continuously in the state of Hawai‘i for at least twelve (12) consecutive months prior to the date of application.
 For this scholarship program, a dependent student’s residency is based on his or her parent’s state of residence.